bwhou1997/bwhou1997.github.io/content/authors/admin/_index.md

 I work in theoretical and computational condensed matter physics.
 My research includes first-principle computational methodology development and high performance computing (HPC).

 More specifically:
-- Develop and apply the first-principle algorithm to investigate the complex many-body interaction in quantum systems.
-Currently focus on the exciton-phonon coupling and non-equilibrium exciton dynamics in low-dimensional quantum system.
+- Develop and apply the first-principle algorithm to investigate the complex many-body interaction in materials.
+Currently focus on the exciton-phonon coupling and non-equilibrium exciton dynamics in low-dimensional materials.
 {style="text-align: justify;"}